Non-stop flights to Jakarta (CGK)

 From Sampit, the only airline with direct flights is Nam Air.

-From Surakarta (Solo), there are 5 airlines that have direct services to Jakarta, which are Batik Air, Citilink, Garuda Indonesia (SkyTeam), Lion Air and Super Air Jet.
+From Surabaya, there are 5 airlines that have direct services to Jakarta, which are Batik Air, Citilink, Garuda Indonesia (SkyTeam), Lion Air and Pelita Air.

-From Tanjung Pandan, there are 5 airlines that have direct services to Jakarta, which are Citilink, Lion Air, Nam Air, Sriwijaya Air and Super Air Jet.
+From Tanjung Pandan, there are 4 airlines that have direct services to Jakarta, which are Citilink, Lion Air, Nam Air and Sriwijaya Air.

 From Tanjung Pinang, direct flights are offered by Batik Air, Citilink and Garuda Indonesia (SkyTeam).